Base ykman Command

-The base commands are those that do not apply to any specific protocol.
+The base commands do not apply to any specific protocol.
 However, they do apply to the different connection methods such as USB and NFC.

 ykman [OPTIONS] COMMAND [ARGS]…